turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-6-tests.md

 - [x] US6-SVC-8: It should display errors in a modal when createPuzzle rejects
 - [x] US6-SVC-9: It should close the errors modal when the close button is clicked
 - [x] US6-SVC-10: It should display errors in a modal when createPuzzle rejects with an array of errors
+- [x] US6-SVC-11: It should navigate to new puzzle when button clicked in success modal

 ## Build tests (BLD)